erick-otenyo/wagtail-zoom-integration/README.md

 #### Steps to create a Server-to-Server OAuth app

-1. Go to the Zoom App Marketplace.
-Click Develop in the dropdown menu in the top-right corner of the page and select Build Server-to-Server App.
+1. Go to the [Zoom App Marketplace](https://marketplace.zoom.us/).
+Click Develop in the dropdown menu in the top-right corner of the page and select **Build Server-to-Server App**.

-2. Add a name for your app and click Create.
+2. Add a name for your app and click **Create**.

 ![Create Server-to-Server OAuth App](screenshots/create_app.webp)